 - Red snapper fillets: If frozen, thaw in the refrigerator or at room temperature.
 This recipe is also perfect for whole fish, but the cooking time and the number of ingredients may differ.

 - Cajun seasoning: Store-bought Cajun seasoning is my go-to every time.
-I also used it for myย seafood boil in a bagย recipe, and it was an absolute hit!
-Feel free to make yours at home.ย NOTE: Some Cajun seasonings are salty.
-Taste to determine if you will be using salt or not.
+I also used it for my seafood boil in a bag recipe, and it was an absolute hit!
+Feel free to make yours at home.
+NOTE: Some Cajun seasonings can be salty; taste to determine if you need to add salt.

-- Parsleyย gives the dish a good flavour and perfect presentation.
+- Parsley adds a good flavour and gives the dish a perfect presentation.
 You can also use thyme, cilantro, or rosemary.

-- Lemon juice: Enhances the flavour and adds the gravy taste.
+- Lemon juice: Enhances the flavour and adds a gravy taste.

 - Broth: To deglaze the pan and for the sauce.